Categories

 involves a choice of a person for a political

-meaning to pick out.
-The appointment of a
+to pick out.
+The appointment of a person to a

-person to a position by a resolution, even
+position by a resolution, even though voting is

-filling of a defined number of positions from
+defined number of positions from a larger number

 or to a single slate of candidates.
 Australia’s